fragcolor-xyz/crdt-lite/voxels.md

 ## 📄 License

-This implementation is designed for integration with The Sandbox ecosystem and Shards engine.
+This implementation is designed for integration with The Sandbox ecosystem and Formabble engine.
 Contact for licensing terms.

 ---

-*Built for the future of collaborative virtual worlds.
-Optimized for The Sandbox partnership.*
+*Built for the future of collaborative virtual worlds.*